RAHIMA-NILOFER/AgriSetu/README.md

 The system minimizes paperwork, improves transparency, and provides efficient inventory management through an easy-to-use dashboard.

+Demo video and Live demo at end of readme

 ---

 # 🎯 Problem Statement